goharbor/harbor/docs/migration_guide.md

 3. Get the latest Harbor release package from Github: https://github.com/goharbor/harbor/releases

 4. Before upgrading Harbor, perform migration first.
 The migration tool is delivered as a docker image, so you should pull the image from docker hub.
-Replace [tag] with the release version of Harbor (e.g. v1.5.0) in the below command:
+Replace [tag] with the release version of Harbor (for example, v1.9.0) in the command below:
     ```
     docker pull goharbor/harbor-migrator:[tag]
     ```

-5. Upgrade from `harbor.cfg` to `harbor.yml`
+5. If you are upgrading from v1.7.x, migrate from `harbor.cfg` to `harbor.yml`.
     **NOTE:** You can find the ${harbor_yml} in the extracted installer you got in step `3`, after the migration the file `harbor.yml` in that path will be updated with the values from ${harbor_cfg}

     ```
     docker run -it --rm -v ${harbor_cfg}:/harbor-migration/harbor-cfg/harbor.yml -v ${harbor_yml}:/harbor-migration/harbor-cfg-out/harbor.yml goharbor/harbor-migrator:[tag] --cfg up
     ```
-    **NOTE:** The schema upgrade and data migration of Database is performed by core when Harbor starts, if the migration fails, please check the log of core to debug.
+    **NOTE:** The schema upgrade and data migration of the database is performed by core when Harbor starts, if the migration fails, please check the log of core to debug.

 6. Under the directory `./harbor`, run the `./install.sh` script to install the new Harbor instance.
-If you choose to install Harbor with components like Notary, Clair, and chartmuseum, refer to [Installation & Configuration Guide](../docs/installation_guide.md) for more information.
+If you choose to install Harbor with components such as Notary, Clair, and chartmuseum, refer to [Installation & Configuration Guide](../docs/installation_guide.md) for more information.

 ### Roll back from an upgrade
-For any reason, if you want to roll back to the previous version of Harbor, follow the below steps:
+If, for any reason, you want to roll back to the previous version of Harbor, follow the below steps:

-**NOTE:** Roll back doesn't support upgrade across v1.5.0, like from v1.2.0 to v1.7.0.
-This is because Harbor changes DB to PostgreSQL from v1.7.0, the migrator cannot roll back data to MariaDB.

 1. Stop and remove the current Harbor service if it is still running.
     ```